FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Experiments

-In Tables~\ref{tab:retrieval-metrics} and Table~\ref{tab:answer-metrics}, we compare \method against strong baselines on HotPotQA, 2WikiMultiHopQA, and MuSiQue.
-For fair comparison, all baselines use the ColBERTv2~\citep{colbertv2} retriever indexed on Wikipedia (See Appendix~\ref{sec:app-training}.
+Table~\ref{tab:colbert-qwen} compares \method{} with standard zero-retrieval and prompt-based baseline (ReAct).
+For fair comparison, all baselines use the ColBERTv2~\citep{colbertv2} retriever indexed on Wikipedia (See Appendix~\ref{sec:app-training}) and Qwen2.5-7B-Instruct as the base model.
 The key takeaway is that \method consistently outperforms the baselines on both answer and retrieval metrics, using competitive or significantly smaller number of searches on average.

-The \textit{ReAct Few Shot (FS) baseline}~\citep{react, dspy} outperforms vanilla Retrieval Augmented Generation and ReAct without few shot prompts consistently.
-The optimized prompts enable ReAct FS to generate more search queries, and as a result achieve very strong performance.
-Strikingly, on HotPotQA, ReAct FS achieves (a) \textbf{77.44\%} and \textbf{77.65\%} recall with Llama3.1-8B-Instruct, Qwen2.5-7B-Instruct respectively, which is greater than the recall achieved by LeReT~\citep{leret} (77.1\% using Llama3.1-8B) after significant finetuning; and (b) comparable Exact Match (42.1) to that of the recently proposed methods such as Search-R1~\citep{search-r1} (43.3 using base, 37.0 using instruct); signifying the importance of building a strong baseline.
+The \textit{ReAct Few Shot (FS) baseline}~\citep{react, dspy} outperforms vanilla Retrieval Augmented Generation.
+The optimized prompts enable ReAct to generate more search queries, and as a result achieve very strong performance.
+Strikingly, on HotPotQA, ReAct achieves (a) \textbf{79.60\%}, which is greater than the recall achieved by LeReT~\citep{leret} (77.1\% using Llama3.1-8B) after significant finetuning; signifying the importance of building a strong baseline.

-Table~\ref{tab:retrieval-metrics} and Table~\ref{tab:answer-metrics} demonstrate the overall \textit{effectiveness of \method-Explore} achieving the highest Recall and Support F1 scores compared to all baselines.
-However, we note that we note that \method-Explore is either best or second best in terms of both answer and recall metrics but introduces a very high latency compared to \method.
+Table~\ref{tab:colbert-qwen} demonstrates the overall \textit{effectiveness of \method-Explore} achieving the highest Recall and MBE scores compared to all baselines.
+However, we note that \method-Explore is either best or second best in terms of both answer and recall metrics but introduces a very high latency compared to \method.
 Stage-2 finetuning significantly reduces the number of searches required while retaining the performance across three datasets.
-We define an \textbf{efficiency score} metric as the average performance per search.
-For instance, the search count on HotPotQA reduces on average by \textbf{-53.05\%} across the three models and the F1 scores improve by \textbf{+3.5\%} for a marginal drop in recall.
-A similar trend is observed in the case of 2Wiki and MuSiQue, where the search count reduces on average by \textbf{-19.87\%} and \textbf{-21.17\%} and the F1 scores improve by \textbf{+5.65\%}, \textbf{+0.68\%} respectively.

-Compared to recent approaches such as LeReT~\cite{leret}, which evaluate performance on HotPotQA, \method achieves higher recall (\textbf{79.62} vs. \textbf{77.10}) with only a marginal increase of +0.96 in the average number of retrieval steps.
-Additionally, despite relying on an off-the-shelf answer generator $g$, \method outperforms reasoning-based baselines like Search-R1~\cite{search-r1} on Exact Match in 2 out of 3 datasets.
-The lower performance on 2Wiki compared to Search-R1 is primarily due to the use of an off-the-shelf answer generator, whereas Search-R1 employs a trained model for answer generation.
+For instance, the search count reduces on average by $\approx$50\% across the three datasets while the MBE scores improve.
+Overall, our results highlight that \method{} strikes a significantly better efficiency-accuracy tradeoff.